qihangZH/nlptoolkits/README.md

 ## java
 https://zhuanlan.zhihu.com/p/617251948

-Java SE Development Kit 8u391 or EARLIER, or running the server will cause unintended error.
+Java SE Development Kit 8u391 or EARLIER, or running the server will cause unintended error

+(The server could not be closed automatically by Python).

 Consider your computer, maybe X64 is always better.
 Or the Corenlp will not run properly.